jakartaee/platform/jakartaee11/JakartaEE11ReleasePlan.md

 ### Compatible Implementation (CI) Source Level

-The long-standing policy of considering specification binaries, in maven central or anywhere else, as a non-normative convenience remains unchanged.
+The long-standing policy of considering specification binaries, in Maven Central or anywhere else, as a non-normative convenience remains unchanged.
 The platform project is silent on this matter.
 But because the platform project does mandate a specific JDK requirement for compatible implementations passing the component or platform TCK, specification binaries are practically constrained to follow that mandate.
 See [TCK Source Level](#tck-source-level)

 ## JPMS Module Info classes ([issue](https://github.com/eclipse-ee4j/jakartaee-platform/issues/329))
 Suggestions on support for JPMS modules were introduced in the Jakarta EE 9 Platform Specification.